-Working with expert Kansas City DWI lawyers will considerably increase the chances that you get a minimum charge for a DWI offense.
-A skilled lawyer with extensive DWI defense experience will understand how to construct the best DWI defense for each client’s unique situation.
+Working with an expert Kansas City DWI attorney will considerably increase the chances that you get a minimum charge for a DUI offense.
+A skilled lawyer with extensive DWI defense experience will understand how to construct the best DUI defense for each client’s unique situation.
 The Kansas City DWI lawyers at the Missouri DWI & Criminal Law Center have extensive understanding of the legal standards and guidelines regarding driving while intoxicated.
 We will use this knowledge to develop a defense plan to represent you in court and fight for the best possible outcome.

 Knowledgeable Missouri DWI Attorney